William Woodward Jr.: Shooting and death

-After attending a dinner party for the Duchess of Windsor on October 30, 1955, Woodward and his wife returned to their home in Oyster Bay, New York.
+After attending a dinner party for the Duchess of Windsor on October 30, 1955, Woodward and his wife returned to their home, the Playhouse, in Oyster Bay, New York.
 Both were nervous about reports of a prowler roaming nearby estates, including their own.
 The Woodwards, both avid hunters, each went to their separate bedrooms that evening with loaded shotguns.

 A few hours later, Ann heard a noise on the roof and went into a darkened hallway with her gun, where she saw a shadowy figure standing in front of Woodward's bedroom door.
 Believing the figure to be a prowler, Ann fired the gun, killing her husband.
 Upon arriving at the home, police found Ann holding her husband's body and sobbing.
 She immediately confessed that she had shot her husband because she thought he was a burglar.

 Police later arrested a man named Paul Wirths, who admitted that he had attempted to break into the Woodwards' house on the night of the shooting.
-Wirths claimed that he had been scared by the sound of gunshots and then left.
-Woodward's mother Elsie, however, believed that the shooting had been deliberate but publicly supported her daughter-in-law in order to avoid further scandal.
+Wirths confessed that he had been on the roof above Ann Woodward's bedroom and was climbing into a hallway window, when he was frightened by the sound of gunshots and then left.
+Woodward's mother Elsie, however, initially believed that the shooting had been deliberate but publicly supported her daughter-in-law in order to avoid further scandal.
 There was speculation that Elsie had paid Wirths to say he had attempted to break into the home in an effort to exonerate Ann.

 Three weeks after the shooting, Ann testified before a grand jury and maintained that the shooting was an accident and that she thought her husband was an intruder.
 The grand jury determined that no crime had been committed.

+Elsie ultimately said “I know Ann loved Billy very much and the shooting could be nothing but an accident.”